-As condenser air inleakage increases, the backpressure (loss of vacuum) increases.
+As condenser air inleakage increases, loss of vacuum occurs as the backpressure increases.
 The rate at which the backpressure increases due to air inleakage is dependent on the effectiveness of the air removal system.
-The air removal system should be able to control small amounts of air inleakage before noticeable effects are observed.
-The most expensive effect is the loss of electrical output from the generator.
-Other factors can contribute to an increase in backpressure such as fouled condenser tubes that minimize the amount of heat transfer.
-An air inleakage inspection is an excellent first option for solving a high backpressure problem, since the inspections are conducted on-line.
-A reduction in power or complete unit shutdown must occur to clean the condenser tubes.
+The air removal system should be able to control small amounts of air inleakage before detrimental operational effects are observed.

 While other factors can contribute to an increase in backpressure (such as fouled condenser tubes) that reduce heat transfer, a condenser air inleakage audit is an excellent first step for solving a high backpressure problem since the inspections are conducted online.

 Dissolved oxygen is another by-product of excessive condenser air inleakage and yet another reason to let American Efficiency Services perform a condenser air inleakage audit.
 Air that enters the steam space and cannot be removed through the condenser’s air takeoff system can become entrained in the condensate.